Snowflake-Labs/sfquickstarts/site/sfguides/src/native-app-chairlift/native-app-chairlift.md

 ## Set up account roles
 Duration: 3

 Let's start building the app.
 You'll first need to configure certain roles and permissions within your Snowflake account.
-This will allow you to view the app as an app admin (perhaps the chairlift manufacturer is doing some diagnostic work), or as an app viewer (perhaps the ski resort owner is interested in identifying chairlifts in need of repair).
+This will allow you to view the app as an app admin (for configuring the application after installation and/or dismissing sensor warnings), or as an app viewer (perhaps someone in charge of equipment maintenance at the resort keeps an eye on the condition of chairlifts).

 To create these roles and permissions, run the scripts below.
 You'll only need to execute these scripts once.